imELVEE/powershell-profile/initial-setup/README.md

 # Description

 This file is for initial setup of a new machine, the script contains various softwares that I use often or may use semi-commonly.
+You will need to run Powershell as administrator because some packages install to a machine scope.

 The following command will run the script on your machine: